oracle/oci-grafana-metrics/README.md

 Oracle Cloud Infrastructure Metrics plugin is *datasource with backend* type of Grafana plugin.
 Hereafter referred to as OCI Metrics plugin.

 ## Installation
-Please refers to the following **compatibility matrix** to choose pluiigin version accordingly to your Grafana installation: [Compatibility Matrix](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/compatmatrix.md)
+Please refers to the following **compatibility matrix** to choose plugin version accordingly to your Grafana installation: [Compatibility Matrix](https://github.com/oracle/oci-grafana-plugin/blob/master/docs/compatmatrix.md)

 In order to simplify the installation process, we created detailed guides for you to follow.